top of page

 4. Google Sheets and Excel

-For those of us that prefer a more straightforward budget online planner, Google Sheets and Excel have lots of free budget planner templates.
-These are computer programs that help us to organise and analyse our money, using a grid-like structure - making it more “visually appealing” to see where money is going.
+For those of us who prefer a more straightforward budget online planner, Google Sheets and Excel have lots of free budget planner templates.
+These are apps that help us to organise and analyse our money, using a grid-like structure - making it more “visually appealing” to see where money is going.
 Of course, we can customise these templates based on the expenses we want to track.

 Work Smarter Not Harder’s YouTube video on building an Excel budget template is a great place for beginners to get started.